 Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

 $10,740 to $20,100

 Fly to Oslo on an overnight flight.

 Arrive in Oslo, the capital city where each year the Nobel Peace Prize is awarded in the presence of the King of Norway.
-Your introduction to Oslo begins with a stroll among the famed Vigeland sculptures-- hundreds of life-size human figures set in rolling parklands.
-Next visit the Polar Ship Fram Museum, dedicated to Norwegian explorers Nansen and Amundsen.
-The evening is free to try one of the harbor restaurants or turn in early.
-Overnight at at your hotel.
-(B)
+Check in to your hotel.
+In the afternoon, your introduction to Oslo begins with a stroll among the famed Vigeland sculptures—hundreds of life-size human figures set in terraced Frogner Park.
+Next visit the Fram Museum, dedicated to Norwegian explorers Nansen and Amundsen.
+The evening is free.

-After breakfast, proceed to the airport for the flight to the U.S., or continue on to other adventures.
-(B)
+After breakfast, proceed to the airport for your flight home, or continue on to other adventures.

 Lindblad-National Geographic Certified Photo Instructor: